-A hernia may cause a partial blockage of the intestines, which can result in constipation.
-If a hernia causes a total blockage of the intestines, it requires immediate medical attention.
+A hernia can cause constipation.
+A hernia may lead to a partial or total blockage of the intestines, which can result in constipation.
+However, a total blockage requires immediate medical attention.

 A hernia is an opening in the muscular wall of the abdominal area, which causes the inner contents of the abdomen to bulge outwards.
 Hernias usually occur in the abdomen or groin.